axelerant/testimonials-widget/readme.txt

 = How do I apply custom CSS to a testimonial widget? = The easiest thing is to check the source code of your page with the widget and look for the testimonial widgets div container id tag.
 It'll be something like `id="testimonials_widget-3"`.

-= How to stop testimonial text being cut off in the widget? = Specify a larger minimum height in the testimonials widget, see screenshot 3.

 = How to get rid of the quotation marks that surround the random quote? = `
 .testimonialswidget_testimonial q {